 Bratislava: a brief travel guide

-Bratislava is the capital of Slovakia and lies in the center of Europe.
-It is full of university and college students, so it is really alive and cheap.
-Bratislava combines the medieval old town, with baroque palaces, the Castle, communist blocks and the futurist bridge.
-It is a small capital built around the rivers Danube and Morava, but it is the third richest in the European Union.
+Bratislava is the capital of Slovakia and lies in the center of Europe around the rivers Danube and Morava.
+It is full of university and college students, so it is a really alive city.
+Bratislava combines the medieval old town, with baroque palaces, the Castle, communist blocks, and the futurist bridge.

 The best time to visit Bratislava

 The best time to visit Bratislava is during the mild temperatures of March until October.
-Prefer not to visit it during the summer months, because, as an inland city, it can be very hot with temperatures around 30-40◦C!
-Pick spring as it is the best time to visit because the trees are full of fruits and the Slovak roads full with flowers.
+Pick spring as it is the best time to visit it, because the trees are full of fruits and the Slovak roads full with flowers.

 How to go to Bratislava